 - The number of students majoring in the College's cutting-edge business and nursing programs have increased more than 40 percent during the same time period.

 - Enrollment in Molloy's graduate programs has increased 26 percent in the past 10 years.

 Student retention rate

-among the nation's highest rate
+is among the nation's highest rates

 of our education students earned their